dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 }
 ```

-## What happens after creating or updating a known issue
+## What happens after creating or updating a Known Issue

 All builds from the last 24 hours since the issue was opened or updated will be scanned with the error message provided, also the builds that fail after the creation of the issue will be scanned.

-The issues analyzed are all infrastructure issues (known issues in dotnet/arcade) and repository issues (the known issues in the repository of the pull request).
+The issues analyzed are all infrastructure issues (Known Issues in dotnet/arcade) and repository issues (the Known Issues in the repository of the pull request).

-Known issues matches found will be displayed in the build analysis check, the example below shows that the automation found 4 matches with the issue "Tracking issue for CI build timeouts"
+Known Issues matches found will be displayed in the Build Analysis check, the example below shows that the automation found 4 matches with the issue "Tracking issue for CI build timeouts"

 ![Known match example](./Resources/KnownIssueMatch.png?raw=true)

-### Build retry functionality in known issues
+### Build retry functionality in Known Issues

 The build retry setting can be set to 'true' when the build failure on 'ErrorMessage' could be solved by retrying the build.